plainblack/ving/ving/docs/installation.md

 ```

 ## Ving Source Code
+Rather than acting as a library, Ving is considered to be a living code-base where your app is just a continued fork of ving, and thus you can upgrade to the latest version using git.

+### Fork the Repository

 You need to fork the Ving source code so you can choose to [sync](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork) the changes from the main ving repo into your repository at any time in the future.

 [Fork the ving repo.](https://github.com/plainblack/ving/fork)

+### Clone the Repository

 After forking, [clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) your forked repo to your computer.

+### Rename your Repository

 Then rename the folder to whatever you are calling your project.